architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/00-database-design.md

 Things to notice:

 - Table columns are indented by two spaces
-- The first column is called the `primary partition key`; it is also sometimes reffered to as the `hash key`
+- The first column is called the `primary partition key`; it is also sometimes referred to as the `hash key`
 - The `partition key` type with JSF Architect defined tables is either `*String` or `*Number`
 - The second column is, optionally, a `sort key`; also sometimes called a `range key`
 - The `sort key` can be either `**String` or `**Number`